Early History of Three Springs

 The district made rapid growth for several years.
 The first school

-School was opened in the townsite in the latter part of 1908, the first teacher
+school was opened in the townsite in the latter part of 1908, the first teacher

-Green.
+Arthur Green.
 A Dominican Convent, including a school, was established in

 Three Springs in 1917.

-The first shop, which was a newsagency, was opened in 1909 by James
+The first shop, which was a newsagency, was opened in 1909 by

-J. Brown and initially conducted by Charles McKay (a Scot known as
+Charles McKay (a Scot known as

 “Old Mac”).
-Later in 1909 a small general store was opened by James
+Later in 1909 a small general store was opened by

-J. M. Groffier and C. Septimus Pizey, trading as Groffier & Pizey.
+Septimus Pizey, trading as

-In the same year “Dave” David Todd opened a blacksmith’s shop.
+Dave Todd opened a blacksmith’s shop.
 Dave

 was an excellent tradesman and helped in no small measure in the